What is mouth cancer?

 What are the symptoms of mouth cancer?

-Symptoms of mouth cancer include:
+Other symptoms of mouth cancer include:

 - Sore mouth ulcers that don’t heal within a few weeks